Unified SASE: Why Single-Vendor Architectures Matter in 2026 and the Latest Insights From Fortinet & Gartner

 For organisations in the UK, two of the most common regulations to comply with are GDPR and PCI DSS - each bringing their own requirements for compliance.
 When considering a separated or unified security stack, businesses should consider that, by consolidating the vendor stack, they can benefit from the consistent policy enforcement and centralised audit capabilities that unified SASE provides.

-Harry holds a BSc (Hons) in Computer Science from the University of East Anglia and serves as a Cybersecurity Writer here at Netify, where he specialises in enterprise networking technologies.
+Harry holds a BSc (Hons) in Computer Science from the University of East Anglia and is ISC2 Certified in Cybersecurity (CC).
+He serves as a Cybersecurity Writer here at Netify, where he specialises in enterprise networking technologies.
 With expertise in Software-Defined Wide Area Networks (SD-WAN) and Secure Access Service Edge (SASE) architectures, Harry provides in-depth analysis of leading vendors and network solutions.

 What is the main benefit of single-vendor SASE?